menu

 Of important note, Hayden - Winkelman is also a town of artists.
 Hayden - Winkelman has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hayden - Winkelman’s character.

-Hayden - Winkelman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Hayden - Winkelman does not have a public transit system used by locals to get to and from work.

 The percentage of people in Hayden - Winkelman with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.13% of people over 25 have a bachelor's degree or advanced degree.